Metropolitan line (Toronto): Description of the line

-From the northern brim of Hogg's Hollow, the line crossed from the west side of Yonge Street to run along its east side for another 19 mi except for the sections through Richmond Hill and Aurora in the centre of the street.
-In Richmond Hill, the radial station was on the north-east corner of Yonge Street and Lorne Avenue, and passengers boarded radial cars in the street in front of the station.
-At the south-west edge of Bond Lake on the east side of Yonge Street, there were a carhouse and a power station.
-On the north side of Bond Lake was Bond Lake Park, a major source of excursion traffic for the line.
-Between Bond Lake and Aurora, there was a junction with the Schomberg and Aurora Railway which was a steam railway until 1916 when it was electrified.
+From the northern brim of Hogg's Hollow, the line crossed from the west side of Yonge Street to run along the street's east side for another 19 mi, except for its Richmond Hill and Aurora sections using the centre of the street.

+In Richmond Hill, the radial station was located on the northeast corner of Yonge Street and Lorne Avenue (about 10131 Yonge) where passengers boarded radial cars in the street before the station.
+Next, at the southwest edge of Bond Lake on the east side of Yonge Street (today's Oak Ridges Trail), there were a carhouse and a power station.
+On the north side of Bond Lake was Bond Lake Park, which still exists today, and which created a major source of excursion traffic demand for the line.
+Continuing northward, between Bond Lake and Aurora there was a junction with the Schomberg and Aurora Railway steam railway, electrified in 1916.

-At Mulock's Corners, the line left Yonge Street to continue cross-country to Newmarket where the line ran a short distance in an alley west of Main Street.
-The Newmarket radial station was on Botsford Street across from the old town hall, with the track running along the town hall's west side.
-(In 1904, the line ran in the centre of Main Street Newmarket, but was relocated to the alley in 1905.)
+At Mulock's Corners, the line left Yonge Street to continue cross-country to Newmarket.
+The Newmarket radial station was on Botsford Street across from the Old Town Hall (460 Botsford St), with the track running along the town hall's west side in a short alley (later expanded into Market Square and Raglan Street).
+In 1904, the line had run down the centre of Main Street Newmarket, but was relocated to the alley in 1905.

-At about Queen Street in Newmarket, the line continued north cross-country through Sharon, Keswick and Jackson's Point to Sutton, the line's northern terminus.
-Between Keswick and Jackson's Point, it ran parallel to Metro Road and the shores of Lake Simcoe, often within view of the lake.
+About Queen Street in Newmarket, the line continued north cross-country through Sharon, Keswick and Jackson's Point.
+In the section between Keswick and Jackson's Point, it ran parallel to Metro Road and the shores of Lake Simcoe, often within view of the lake.
+From Jackson's Point, it travelled briefly southward to its terminus at Sutton Station.

 The average operating speed was 32 km/h.
-(As a comparison, the average speed of the subway Line 2 Bloor–Danforth is also 32 km/h.)
+For comparison, the average speed of the subway Line 2 Bloor–Danforth is also 32 km/h.